 The campsite is in the town, and there’s a gas station and supermarket nearby to stock up on everything you’ll need.
 With views of the ocean to the south and the glacier to the north on a clear day, it’s a must-visit.

 Höfn campsite is open most of the year and costs ISK 1.800 per person.

 Camp Egilsstaðir claims it is ‘possibly the happiest campsite in Iceland’.
 It’s found in the center of the small town of Egilsstaðir in the east of the country.

 With access to the island’s largest forest and some wonderful waterfalls, you’ll certainly be happy during your stay.
-The campsite is open all year-round, and the cost is ISK 2.000 per adult, per night.
+The campsite is one of the best open-all year-round campsites in Iceland., and the cost is ISK 2.000 per adult, per night.

 11. Atlavík Campsite